 Low Blood Sugar/Hypoglycaemia

-Blood glucose levels can drop very fast if someone who is diabetic has skipped a meal, taken a lot of exercise, if they are ill, or have given themselves too much insulin.
-If this is not treated quickly they can rapidly start to lose consciousness and fall into a diabetic coma.
+Blood glucose levels can drop very fast if someone who is diabetic has skipped a meal, taken a lot of exercise; also, if they are ill, or have given themselves too much insulin. when treatment is not speedy, they can rapidly start to lose consciousness and fall into a diabetic coma.
 This can be fatal.

 Signs and symptoms

 - Behaving unusually

 - Showing aggression

 - Appearing slightly confused or drunk